 It is possible to have a conviction of a violation of Penal Code 21810 expunged from your record.
 Once you have completed any incarceration or probation term, you can petition the court to have the charge expunged from your record.
 Review your case with a criminal defense lawyer to find out how to increase your odds of getting your conviction expunged.

 Does a Conviction for Owning Brass Knuckles Affect My Gun Rights?

 If you are convicted of a misdemeanor charge, your gun rights should not be affected unless you used the brass knuckles when committing a violent act.
 However, any felony charge will automatically result in a lifetime ban on gun ownership in California.

 Speak to a Lawyer Today About Penal Code 21810 Charges

 Get help now if you were charged with possession of brass knuckles in California.
 Reach out to a member of the team at the Simmrin Law Group.
 We are ready to help you fight the charges associated with Penal Code 21810 violations.
-Call (310) 997-4688 to reach us.
-We also have an online contact form.
+Call us or fill out our online contact form.
 Get help from a criminal defense lawyer in Los Angeles today.